ollystephens1/cp-table/README.md

 ```

 ## Formatting columns
 Some columns need special treatment.
-Imagine you want to format a column as a price using Angular [CurrencyPipe](https://angular.io/api/common/CurrencyPipe).
+Imagine you want to format a column as a price using Angular's [CurrencyPipe](https://angular.io/api/common/CurrencyPipe).
 You can add an array of `PipeTransform` classes to the `pipes` property of the column.

 ```typescript
 // app.component.ts